tetratorus/agent/README.md

 2. **Tool Protocol**:
    - Tools are stateless functions that take string input and return string output
-   - Tool detection patterns are agent-specific (regex/string matching)
+   - Tool calls must use XML format: `<TOOL: TOOL_NAME>arguments</TOOL>`
-   - Each agent defines its own tool response format in manifesto
+   - Multi-line arguments are supported through the XML format
    - Tools should be pure functions with no side effects

 3. **State Management**: